 The RRS was first established in 1945 by Richmond City Council and reestablished by the acts of the Virginia General Assembly in 1998, 2005, 2008, and 2010.
-The System administers defined benefit and defined contribution 401(a) plans for approximately 10,000 members, retirees, and beneficiaries in accordance with provisions outlined in both the Richmond City Charter (5B.01) and Chapter 78 of the Code of the city of Richmond.
-Two employers participate in the RRS on behalf of their employees.
-They include the city of Richmond and the Richmond Behavioral Health Authority.
+The System administers a defined benefit (DB) and defined contribution, 401(a) (DC) plans in accordance with provisions outlined in both the Richmond City Charter (5B.01) and Chapter 78 of the Code of the City of Richmond.
+One employer, the City of Richmond, and its component unit, The Richmond Behavioral Health Authority, participate in the RRS on behalf of their employees.
+Information related to the DC Plan can be found in the Statistical Section of this report.

-Chapter 78 of the Code of the city of Richmond details how these plans are administered.
+Chapter 78 of the Code of the City of Richmond details how these plans are administered.
 On July 1, 2006, the defined benefit plan was closed to newly hired and rehired employees, except sworn police officers and firefighters, and eligible senior executive employees.
 For all members, vesting occurs with five years of creditable service, or upon attainment of the member's normal retirement age.
 For sworn police officers and firefighters, this is age 60.
 For all other employees, referred to as "general employees," the normal retirement age is age 65.

-Additional information about RRS plans, members, and participating employers, are provided on pages 32-37 and 73-77.
+Additional information about RRS plans, members, and participating employers, are provided on pages 29-34 and 67-71.